Alyce Finwall Dance Theater was established in 1999 by artistic director and choreographer, Alyce Finwall. The mission of AFDT is to blend an

 unabashed movement language with dramatic expression to create a powerful vehicle for theatrical dance.
 Originally based in Minneapolis, MN, AFDT has produced more than 40 works throughout the

-company's fifteen year history.
-In 2001, after much encouragement by AFDT's Board of Directors, Alyce Finwall moved the company's operations to New York City in order to present her work on a
+company's history.
+In 2001, after much encouragement by AFDT's Board of Directors, Alyce Finwall moved the company's operations to New York City in order to present her work on a larger

 Alyce Finwall Dance Theater utilizes a combination of high intensity contemporary and classical forms to investigate the complex dimensions of life and the human experience.
 Alyce's unique